leancodepl/leancode_cubit_utils/packages/leancode_cubit_utils/README.md

           },
         );
       },
+      onRefresh: (context, data) {top
+        return Stack(
+          children: [
+            ListView.builder(
+              itemCount: data.assignments.length,
+              itemBuilder: (context, index) {
+                final assignment = data.assignments[index];
+                return ListTile(
+                  title: AppText(assignment.id),
+                );
+              },
+            ),
+            const Positioned(
+              top: 0,
+              left: 0,
+              right: 0,
+              child: LinearProgressIndicator(),
+            ),
+          ],
+        );
+      },
     )
 ```

-As you may see `onInitial`, `onLoading` and `onError` are marked as optional parameter.
+As you may see `onLoading`, `onEmpty` and `onError` are marked as optional parameters.
 In many projects each of those widgets are the same for each page.
 So in order to eliminate even more boilerplate code, instead of passing them all each time you want to use `RequestCubitBuilder`, you can define them globally and provide in the whole app using [`RequestLayoutConfigProvider`](#requestlayoutconfigprovider).

 ### `RequestLayoutConfigProvider`